SumukhRaghuramBhat/Kernel_Module/README.md

 kernels, this has the disadvantage of requiring us to rebuild and reboot the kernel every time we want new functionality.

-#Do the following
+# Do the following

- Write a kernel module that accepts as command line parameters the name of the person to be greeted and the number of times the greeting is to be printed.
+1.Write a kernel module that accepts as command line parameters the name of the person to be greeted and the number of times the greeting is to be printed.

- System timers interrupt the processor at programmable frequencies.
+2.System timers interrupt the processor at programmable frequencies.
 This fre- quency, or the number of timer ticks per second, is contained in the kernel variable HZ.
 The jies variable holds the number of times the system timer popped since the system booted.
-The kernel increments jies HZ times every second.
-Thus, on a kernel with a HZ value of 100, a \jiy" is a 10-millisecond duration, while on a kernel with HZ set to 1000, a jiy is only 1-millisecond.
-Write a kernel module (jiffies module) that uses the jies and HZ kernel variables to write the value of time since bootup to /proc.
+The kernel increments jiffies HZ times every second.
+Thus, on a kernel with a HZ value of 100, a \jiffy" is a 10-millisecond duration, while on a kernel with HZ set to 1000, a jiffy is only 1-millisecond.
+Write a kernel module (jiffies module) that uses the jiffies and HZ kernel variables to write the value of time since bootup to /proc.